Conductance-based dendrites perform Bayes-optimal cue integration: Introduction

 \section{Introduction}

-Successful decision making is based on well-considered arguments.
+Successful actions are based on information gathered from a variety of sources.
 This holds as true for individuals as it does for whole societies.
-For instance, opinions on proposed legislature may vary between experts, political parties and special interest groups.
-How should one combine these different opinions?
-One might, for example, integrate the different opinions by weighting them according to their relative reliability, estimated from their past performance, or demonstrated expertise.
-The final decision can then be based on the joint, reliability-weighted opinion, representing a compromise.
+For instance, experts, political parties, and special interest groups may all have different opinions on proposed legislature.
+How should one combine these different views?
+One might, for example, weight them according to their relative reliability, estimated from demonstrated expertise.
+According to Bayesian probability theory, the combined reliability-weighted view contains more information than any of the individual views taken on its own and thus provides an improved basis for subsequent actions \cite{jaynes2003probability}.

-Such problems of weighting and combining different opinions are commonplace for our brains.
-Whether inputs from neurons with different receptive fields or inputs from different modalities (Fig.~\ref{fig:intro-bayes-optimal}a), our cortex needs to combine these uncertain information sources into a coherent whole.
+Such problems of weighting and combining information from different sources are commonplace for our brains.
+Whether inputs from neurons with different receptive fields or inputs from different modalities (Fig.~\ref{fig:intro-bayes-optimal}a), our cortex needs to combine these uncertain information sources into a coherent basis that enables informed actions.
+Bayesian probability theory provides clear recipes for how to optimally solve such problems, but so far the implementation in the biological substrate is unclear.
 Previous work has demonstrated that multiple interacting neuronal populations can efficiently perform such probabilistic computations \cite{ma2006bayesian,echeveste2020cortical}.
-These studies provided mechanistic models for the often Bayes-optimal behavior observed in humans and other animals \cite{ernst2002humans,knill2003humans,hillis2004slant}.
-Here we demonstrate that probabilistic computations are even deeper ingrained in our biological substrate, in single cortical neurons.
+These studies provided mechanistic models potentially underlying the often Bayes-optimal behavior observed in humans and other animals \cite{ernst2002humans,knill2003humans,hillis2004slant}.
+Here we demonstrate that probabilistic computations may be even deeper ingrained in our biological substrate, in single cortical neurons.

-In cortical neurons, each dendritic branch receives information from presynaptic partners and forms a local membrane potential.
-We propose this to be the analog of an opinion.
-In the absence of other compartments and leak currents, the somatic output, the analog of a decision, would reflect the opinion of the single branch.
-However, in the presence of the leak and multiple branches, the soma encodes a reliability-weighted combination of a prior and additional opinions.
-We further propose that the reliability of a dendritic branch with regards to a particular local opinion is encoded in its local conductance, including conductances elicited by synaptic input.
-The biophysics of the bidirectional current flow in cortical neurons with multiple dendritic compartments naturally implements Bayesian opinion weighting (Fig.~\ref{fig:intro-bayes-optimal}b), while the output of the neuron encodes decisions based on the pooled opinions.
+We suggest that each dendritic compartment, here interpreted as logical subdivision of a complex morphology, represents either a (Gaussian) likelihood function or a (Gaussian) prior distribution over somatic potentials.
+These are parametrized by the local effective reversal potential and the membrane conductance.
+Basal dendrites receiving bottom-up input represent likelihoods, while apical dendrites receiving top-down input, represent priors.